 - Be prepared for the fact no one is actually swimming in the Dead Sea!
 At best, you will get to “float” on the Dead Sea, but you’re not going to be swimming laps!

 - That float could take only a matter of minutes once you realise just how slippery and difficult it is to enter the water with small children to supervise; older children who can hold their own ground may fare better and actually get to a lying position on their back.

-- Prior to getting the water, inspect bodies all over for any obvious cuts of chaffing (if you’ve just come from Petra this is a high possibility!)
+- Prior to getting into the water, inspect bodies all over for any obvious cuts of chaffing (if you’ve just come from Petra, this is a high possibility!)
 If you can, put water-proof bandages over any obvious abrasions.

 - Don’t think of shaving yourself – anywhere – in the 24-48 hours before you jump in the water!

-- Shower everyone in freshwater immediately after exiting.
+- Shower everyone in freshwater immediately after exiting the salt water.

-- The entry to the Dea Sea is likely to be a long hike back to your hotel room.
+- The entry to the Dead Sea is likely to be a long hike back to your hotel room.

 - Be prepared for mosquitoes in the evenings.
 We’ve heard others report lots of flies too.
 Bring kid-friendly bug spray.

-- Especially if you are with small children, consider making two trips into the water, one just to supervise and assist your little ones which could be very brief, then if possible, get the kids a baby sitter or kids club so you can come back and enjoy it properly.
+- Especially if you are with small children, consider making two trips into the water, one just to supervise and assist your little ones, which could be very brief; then, if possible, get the kids a babysitter or kids club so you can come back and enjoy it properly sans kids.

 - Avoid the peak heat of the day over the hotter summer months.